magento/devdocs/guides/v2.0/javascript-dev-guide/javascript/js_init.md

 ### Declarative notation

 Using the declarative notation to insert a JS component allows preparing all the configuration on the backend side and outputting it to the page source using standard tools.
-You should use declarative notation if your JavaScript component requries initialization.
+You should use declarative notation if your JavaScript component requires initialization.

-In Magneto 2 there are two ways of declarative notation:
+In Magento 2 there are two ways of declarative notation:

  - using the `data-mage-init` attribute
  - using the `<scrtipt type="text/x-magento-init" />` tag